kinnala/pyadaptive/README.md

 # pyadaptive
-Some adaptive mesh refinement scripts ported to NumPy
+Some adaptive mesh refinement scripts ported to NumPy.
+GPLv3 license.

+## triref.py

+RGB refinement as described in the book of Sören Bartels.